 Why Your Dog Isn’t Listening Outside

-In many cases, the problem can be traced to a few common causes.
+In many cases, the reasons why a dog may not listen to its handler can be traced to a few common causes.

 1. Your Dog Isn’t Purposely Ignoring You — She’s Over Her Threshold